If you could only visit one place for the rest of your life, where would you go? For me the answer is easy – Yosemite National Park.

-Over the past 33 years I’ve been lucky enough to visit Yosemite at least 20 times.
-I’ve learned the ins-and-outs of this incredible place.
-I’ve put together the ultimate 3 day Yosemite itinerary to help you plan the perfect trip, including where to stay, what to do, and how to navigate the new 2022 reservation systems.
+Over the past 30something years I’ve been lucky enough to visit Yosemite at least 20 times.
+I’ve learned the ins-and-outs of this incredible place, and put together the ultimate Yosemite 3 day itinerary to plan the perfect trip.

 Disclosure: This page may contain affiliate links where I earn a small commission from any purchase – at no extra cost to you.
 This commission helps keep Brooke In Boots up and running.
 As always, all opinions are 100% honest and my own!